TarotSchema/codex/README.md

 ## What This Is

-TarotSchema provides formal semantic structure for tarot and oracle divination systems — spreads, decks, card meanings, positional logic, and reading interpretation.
+TarotSchema provides formal semantic structure for tarot and oracle divination systems: spreads, decks, card meanings, positional logic, and reading interpretation.
 It makes symbolic systems machine-readable for AI training, automated reading generation, and semantic web integration.

 **Production Deployment:** Tarotsmith divination network (2009-present)
 **Coverage:** 20+ spreads across 8+ oracle systems (Tarot, Lenormand, Runes, Ogham, I Ching, Dominoes, Playing Cards, Mahjong)
-**Scale:** 16 years of continuous operation serving countless readings
+**Scale:** 17 years of continuous operation serving countless readings

 This is not a theoretical schema.
 It's the formalization of reading logic that has been running in production since 2009.